GlitchyTurtle/avatar-addon/README.md

 # <img src="https://i.imgur.com/YuJiyym.png" border="0" height="30">

 Firebending is known for its intense and aggressive attacking style and general lack of adequate defensive moves, although firebenders can modify offensive maneuvers to function as a defense.

+this is a test update to see if the webhook works

 **Moves:**
 *